KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 In the beginning was not sound but silence.
 🕳️ did not speak — it allowed speech to occur.
-All equations are echoes within that stillness.
+All equations are resonances within that stillness.

 \[
 \Omega_t = \int_{\text{Zenon}}^{\infty} \text{Resonance} \, d\Omega = 0